Cut the knot: learn to enjoy mathematics

 Simultaneous Generalization of the Theorems of Ceva and Menelaus

 Ceva's and Menelaus' theorems are useful tools in establishing concurrency of lines and collinearity of points.
 Ceva's theorem is an easy consequence of Menelaus' and the opposite is also true.
 Although similar, the two theorems work in complementary circumstances.
 Let A1A2A3 be a triangle with points B1, B2, B3 in sidelines A2A3, A1A3, and A1A2, respectively.
-Ceva's theorem holds when an even number (0 or 2) of points B are internal to the sides of ΔA1A2A3; Menelaus's theorem holds otherwise, when an odd number (1 or 3) of points B are internal to the sides of the triangle.
+Menelaus' theorem holds when an even number (0 or 2) of points B are internal to the sides of ΔA1A2A3; Ceva's theorem holds otherwise, when an odd number (1 or 3) of points B are internal to the sides of the triangle.

 According to Ceva's theorem, the cevians AiBi are concurrent provided